opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To load levels from the Load Level browser:**

-    1. Select the Xsheet cell where you want to start exposing the level; if any level is already exposed in that cell, a new column will be inserted to expose the new level.
+    1. Select the Xsheet/Timeline cell where you want to start exposing the level; if any level is already exposed in that cell, a new column/layer will be inserted to expose the new level.

     2. Do one of the following:

     - Choose File > Load Level.

-    - Right-click in the Xsheet cell and choose Load Level from the menu that opens.
+    - Right-click in the Xsheet/Timeline cell and choose Load Level from the menu that opens.

-    3. In the browser that opens select the level you want to load; if you select an animation level, select the frame range you want to load.
+    3. In the browser that opens select the file you want to load as a level; if you select a video or image sequence file, you can select the frame range you want to load by using the **Load Subsequence Level** options.

     4. Click the Load button.

 .. tip:: **To load levels from the OpenToonz standard browser:**

-    1. Select the Xsheet cell where you want to start exposing the level; if any level is already exposed in that cell, a new column will be inserted to expose the new level.
+    1. Select the Xsheet/Timeline cell where you want to start exposing the level; if any level is already exposed in that cell, a new column/layer will be inserted to expose the new level.

-    2. In the OpenToonz browser select the level you want to load.
+    2. In the OpenToonz browser select the file you want to load as a level.

     3. Do one of the following:

-    - Drag and drop the selection to the scene cast pane or to the work area.
+    - Drag and drop the selection to the Scene Cast pane or to the Viewer.

-    - Drag and drop the selection to the Xsheet cell where you want to start exposing it.
+    - Drag and drop the selection to the Xsheet/Timeline cell where you want to start exposing it.

     - Right-click the selection and choose Load from the menu that opens.

-.. note:: Files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, Xsheet or viewer.
+.. note:: Files can also be loaded by dragging and dropping them from the Windows Explorer or macOS Finder to the Scene Cast, Xsheet/Timeline or Viewer.

 .. tip:: **To load folders:**

-    1. Select the Xsheet cell where you want to start exposing the levels; if any level is already exposed in that cell, a new column will be inserted to expose the new levels.
+    1. Select the Xsheet/Timeline cell where you want to start exposing the levels; if any level is already exposed in that cell, a new column/layer will be inserted to expose the new levels.

-    2. In the OpenToonz File menu select the Load folder command.
+    2. In the OpenToonz File menu select the Load Folder... command.

     3. In the File Browser that opens select the folder you want to load.

     4. Press the OK button.

-    .. note:: Folders can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, Xsheet, or work area.
+    .. note:: Folders can also be loaded by dragging and dropping them from the Windows Explorer or macOS Finder to the scene cast, Xsheet/Timeline, or Viewer.

-.. note:: When a level is loaded, OpenToonz checks if its syntax matches one of the level formats specified in Preferences > Loading > Level Settings by File Format.
-In this case the Level Settings specified when the corresponding Edit button is opened will be applied.
+.. note:: When a level is loaded, OpenToonz checks if its syntax matches one of the level formats specified in Preferences > Loading > **Level Settings by File Format**.
+In this case the Level Settings specified when the corresponding **Edit** button is opened will be applied.
 It is possible to add as many file formats as you want, defining them by using a Regular Expression.
 This way, different settings can be automatically applied to different kind of levels.

 .. tip:: **To load back a recently loaded level:**